 “Massage will not help Peyronie’s disease in any form,” he said, adding that creams can’t be absorbed deep into the penis where the scar tissue from Peyronie’s disease is found.
 “That’s why we use injections to treat it.”

-Trying to adjust your penis through massage can also lead to injury, so check with your doctor before trying it.
+Trying to adjust your penis through massage can also lead to injury, so check with a doctor before trying it.

 Peyronie’s disease is a curvature of the penis caused by a buildup of scar tissue.
 For some people, the condition clears up on its own, but treatment may be required for others.